Andy Lee

 Bio

-Lee is coming off a historic 2025 season in which the Raiders set a new program record with 61 wins, went a perfect 20-0 in conference play, and claimed their third straight Panhandle Conference Championship.
+Lee and the Raiders made history in 2025, setting a new program record with 61 wins, going a perfect 20-0 in conference play, while claiming their third straight Panhandle Conference Championship.
 Most notably, the team captured the program’s first-ever NJCAA Division I National Championship.

 After a disappointing finish in the FCSAA State Tournament, the Raiders earned an at-large bid to the NJCAA DI Softball World Series in Yuma, Ariz., where they ran the table with five straight wins—capping the run with back-to-back victories over No. 1 seed Florida SouthWestern.
 Lee was named both Coach of the Tournament and NJCAA National Coach of the Year for his efforts.